-Knoll 2000 is an elongated feature next to a ridge with two faint flares that originated at the eastern knoll flank (Fig. 11).
-During an ROV dive authigenic carbonates and dark-stained sediments with whitish patches, putatively bacterial mats, were observed (Fig. 12 E, F).
+Knoll 2000 is an elongated feature next to a ridge with two faint flares that originated on the eastern flank of the knoll (Fig. 10).
+During an ROV dive authigenic carbonates and dark-stained sediments with whitish patches, interpreted to be bacterial mats, were observed (Fig. 11 E, F).
 Some of the authigenic carbonates were dark-stained and may contained asphalt.
-The recovery of pogonophoran tubeworms (Siboglinidae; Anobturata) in whitish-stained sediments (Fig. 12 E) was noteworthy because species of this group were not observed at the other sites investigated in this study.
+The recovery of frenulate tubeworms (Siboglinidae; Frenulata) in whitish-stained sediments (Fig. 11 E) was noteworthy because species of this group were not observed at the other sites investigated in this study.
 However, because of their thin tubes, the tubeworms eluded detection at the seafloor during the dive.
-Gas bubble emissions were not observed during the one ROV dive.
+Gas bubble emissions were not observed during the one ROV dive to Knoll 2000.

-4.2.5 UNAM Ridge (about 1230 m water depth)
+4.1.5 UNAM Ridge (about 1230 m water depth)

-UNAM ridge is a 500 m high ridge named after the Universidad Nacional Autónoma de México in appreciation of the collaborative effort to study the deep-water hydrocarbon seeps off Mexico.
+UNAM ridge is an approximately 500 m high ridge named after the Universidad Nacional Autónoma de México in appreciation of the collaborative effort to study the deep-water hydrocarbon seeps off Mexico.
 This was the shallowest site visited during this study.
-At least five flares were detected above the crest (Fig. 11).
+At least five flares were detected above the crest (Fig. 10).
 Two ROV dives revealed evidence for an active, albeit senescent seep system.
-Remarkably, soft corals and other hard-ground suspension feeders were found to settle on iron/manganese-stained carbonates and weathered asphalts (Fig. 12 A).
+Remarkably, soft corals and other hard-ground suspension feeders were found to settle on iron/manganese-stained carbonates and weathered asphalts (Fig. 11 A).
 The occurrence of vestimentiferans tubeworms was limited to a few bushes.
-Recumbent tubeworms were dominant (Fig. 12 B), which is generally considered as an indicator for a senescent community.
-Iron/manganese-stained carbonates were observed along with debris of mytild shells (Fig. 12 C).
-The most active seep site was situated on the side of a pockmark-like depression and comprised a relatively small bubble stream with only few specimens of living mytilid mussels on carbonates (Fig. 12 D).
+Recumbent tubeworms were dominant (Fig. 11 B), which is generally considered as an indicator for a senescent community.
+Iron/manganese-stained carbonates were observed along with debris of mytild shells (Fig. 11 C).
+The most active seep site was situated on the side of a pockmark-like depression and comprised a relatively small bubble stream with only few specimens of living mytilid mussels on carbonates (Fig. 11 D).
 On a small 20 cm high and 1 m wide sediment mound we observed a white, hydrate-like texture through a drape of sediment suggesting that gas hydrates may have existed in the sediments.

-4.3 Seafloor observations by camera sled
+4.2 Seafloor observations by camera sled

-In addition to the findings during M 114, camera sled deployments during the preceding cruises revealed evidence for the presence of asphalts and chemosynthetic communities at seven further knolls and ridges (Tab.
-1, Fig. 2).
-We realized that the identification of asphalts on the basis of images alone is ambiguous because the appearance of iron/manganese-stained carbonates is similar to that of weathered asphalts as shown in Figs. 12 A, C and Fig. 10 B, respectively.
-Nevertheless, the camera sled observations revealed that natural hydrocarbon seepage is widespread in the area of the Campeche Knolls.
+In addition to the findings during M 114, camera sled deployments during the preceding cruises SO 174, M 67/2, and “Chapopote III” revealed evidence for the presence of asphalts and chemosynthetic communities at seven further knolls and ridges as summarized in Table 1 and Figure 2).
+We realized that the identification of asphalts on the basis of images alone is ambiguous because the appearance of iron/manganese-stained carbonates is similar to that of weathered asphalts as shown in Figs. 11 A, C and Fig. 9 B, respectively.
+Nevertheless, the camera sled observations suggests that natural hydrocarbon seepage is widespread in the area of the Campeche Knolls.

-4.4 Gas composition and isotopes
+4.3 Gas composition and isotopes

-Hydrocarbon in all gas bubble samples collected with the Gas Bubble Sampler from Tsanyao Yang Knoll, Mictlan Knoll, Chapopote Knoll, and UNAM Ridge were dominated by methane with a C1/C2-ratio varying between 14 and 185 (Fig. 13).
+Hydrocarbons analyzed from all gas bubble samples collected with the Gas Bubble Sampler from Tsanyao Yang Knoll, Mictlan Knoll, Chapopote Knoll, and UNAM Ridge were dominated by methane with a C1/C2-ratio varying between 14 and 185 (Fig. 12).
 The methane stable carbon isotope composition (δ13C-CH4) ranged between -45.1 and -49.8‰ V-PDB.
 The oil drop sample revealed a relative CH4-depletion (C1/C2 = 2) compared to the gas samples and the δ13C-CH4 value (-56.4‰ V-PDB) was more negative.

 5 Discussion